What is Huntington’s disease?

 Huntington’s disease is a rare, hereditary, degenerative disorder of the brain.1 It is characterized by a combination of motor, behavioral, and cognitive disturbances.2,3

-Motor symptoms are a mixture of chorea, bradykinesia, and dystonia,2,3 which affect posture, balance, and gait.2 The onset of motor symptoms can occur at any age, but the mean age at onset is typically between ~45 years.2,4
+Motor symptoms include chorea, bradykinesia, and dystonia,2,3 which affect posture, balance, and gait.2 The onset of motor symptoms can occur at any age, but the mean age at onset is typically ~45 years.2,4

 Huntington’s disease is characterized by gradual impairment of comprehension, reasoning, judgement, and memory.2,3 Cognitive symptoms include slower thinking and difficulty concentrating, organizing, planning, making decisions, and answering questions.2,3

 The most common psychiatric symptoms of Huntington’s disease are apathy, anxiety, depression, irritability, outbursts of anger, impulsiveness, obsessive–compulsive behaviors, sleep disturbances, and social withdrawal.2,3